1 of 2 Colorado officers convicted in Elijah McClain's death after neck hold, ketamine injection

 The three officers charged were the first on the scene and the ones who took McClain down to the ground.

 At least three officers not charged were involved in restraining McClain at some point during the confrontation.
-One of them, officer Alicia Ward, testified for the prosecution that she had her hand on McClain’s head when the ketamine was administered but did not apply pressure.
-Ward said she would have applied pressure if McClain resisted at that point, but said she did not need to.
+One of them, officer Alicia Ward, testified as a prosecution witness that she held her knuckles to the back of McClain’s head and was prepared to apply pressure to it.
+But she said she didn't feel like she needed to because she didn't consider McClain a threat at that point.

 The case initially did not receive widespread attention, but protests over the killing of George Floyd the following year sparked outrage over McClain's death.
 His pleading words captured on body camera footage, "I'm an introvert and I'm different," struck a chord.